The 1936 Abdication Crisis

 Edward VIII has the distinction of being the only British monarch to abdicate the throne since prior to the twelfth century.
 He is also one of the shortest reigning monarchs, having reigned for only 327 days (discounting the disputed nine-day reign of Lady Jane Grey in July 1553 – King Edward V reigned in 1483 for only seventy-eight days).

-Click here to read more about the Abdication Crisis in the British Forum.Filed under British Royals, Historical Royals
+Click here to read more about the Abdication Crisis in the British Forum.Filed under Historical Royals, The United Kingdom

 Tagged Abdication, Edward VIII of the United Kingdom, George VI of the United Kingdom, Government, Prime Minister Baldwin of the United Kingdom, Religion, Wallis Simpson.